avickers17/avickers17.github.io/CS460/HW1/index.md

 * Back to my Homework Page: [Homework](https://avickers17.github.io/CS460)

 ### Git
 To start I immediately downloaded Git from my bash shell.
 I leveraged many resources online and learned all about how to use it and how to issue commands.
-Additionally in clase we broke down how git works behind the scenes to update your repository which was very helpful.
+Additionally in class we broke down how git works behind the scenes to update your repository which was very helpful.
 The main functions that I used git for were:

 ```
 git clone repository /*to get updates from my online repository*/